rgbusato/katacoda/session-07-rbac-objects/step3.md

-# Create the user credentials
+# Create the User credentials

-As previously mentioned, Kubernetes does not have API Objects for User Accounts.
-Of the available ways to manage authentication (see Kubernetes official documentation for a complete list), we will use OpenSSL certificates for their simplicity.
+> **Note:** **Kubernetes does not have API Objects for User Accounts**.

-The necessary steps are:
+Of the available ways to manage authentication (see [Kubernetes official documentation](https://kubernetes.io/docs/admin/authentication) for a complete list), we will use OpenSSL certificates for their simplicity.

 1. Create a private key for your user.